 The NZ COVID Tracer app was formally launched on 20 May 2020, to help protect New Zealanders, their whānau and the community by giving contact tracers a head start with identifying anyone who may have been exposed to COVID-19.

-There are two native apps (Android and Apple iOS) because the speed of the development in the initial stages required us to allow for the ability to quickly pivot, however since our first iterations Google and Apple have created a collaborative OS which we can employ for a React native app in the future.
+There are two native apps (Android and Apple iOS) because the speed of the development in the initial stages required us to allow for the ability to quickly pivot, however since our first iterations Google and Apple have created a collaborative OS which has allowed us to develop one React native app with Bluetooth capabilities.

 The third product is a web component which allows frequently updated content to be retrofitted on to a progressive app page - basically this means that the app always displays the most up-to-date information that the MoH has.